Hereward Carrington

-Hereward Carrington (17 October 1880 – 26 December 1958) was a well-known British-born American investigator of psychic phenomena and author.
+Hereward Carrington (17 October 1880 – 26 December 1958) was an American investigator of psychic phenomena and author.
 His subjects included several of the most high-profile cases of apparent psychic ability of his times, and he wrote over 100 books on subjects including the paranormal and psychical research, conjuring and stage magic, and alternative medicine.
 Carrington promoted fruitarianism and held pseudoscientific views about dieting.

 Early life

 Carrington was born in St Helier, Jersey in 1880.
 He emigrated to the United States in 1888 (although it is a common misconception he emigrated in 1899).
 Hereward lived with his brother Hedley in Minnesota and appears in the 1900 census there.
 He settled in New York City in 1904.
 There he first worked as an assistant editor for Street and Smith magazines.
 Initially a sceptic about psychic abilities, his interest grew from reading books on the subject and at the age of 19 he joined the Society for Psychical Research (SPR).